Algebraic groups in non-commutative probability theory revisited: Introduction

 The paper is organised as follows.
-The introduction closes with a collection of notations and conventions used throughout the paper.
+The next section introduces a collection of notations and conventions used throughout the paper.
 In Section \ref{sect:group}, we consider the group structure coming from convolution in the case of classical probability.
 Section \ref{sect:up} presents the notion of universal product in the context of non-commutative probability.
 Section \ref{sect:GS} recalls the shuffle algebra approach to moment-cumulant relations in non-commutative probability.
 Sections \ref{sec:monotonestate}, \ref{sect:bg} and \ref{sect:fg}, discuss the monotone, free and Boolean group structures for states.

+{\bf{Acknowledgements}}: The authors would like to thank the anonymous referee for their detailed comments that helped to improve the presentation of the paper.

-{\bf{Acknowledgements}}: This work was partially supported by the project “Pure Mathematics in Norway”, funded by Trond Mohn Foundation and Troms{\o} Research Foundation.
+This work was partially supported by the project “Pure Mathematics in Norway”, funded by Trond Mohn Foundation and Troms{\o} Research Foundation.
+IC acknowledges support by the EPSRC via the New Investigator Award EP/X015688/1.
 KEF was supported by the Research Council of Norway through project 302831 “Computational Dynamics and Stochastics on Manifolds” (CODYSMA).
 FP acknowledges support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Duall project, grant agreement No. 670624), from the ANR project Algebraic Combinatorics, Renormalization, Free probability and Operads -- CARPLO (Project-ANR-20-CE40-0007) and from the ANR--FWF project PAGCAP (ANR-21-CE48-0020, Austrian Science Fund (FWF), grant I 5788).